 All groups and individuals who receive the trees for planting need to belong to an established environmental group (such as Landcare).
 While the trees can be planted on public and private land, these groups and individuals have a long history of looking after their native environment.
 Their role in the community is around sustainability and preservation.

 No, it isn’t.
 To become a ‘not-for-profit’ you need to have a committee overseeing the process.
 This involves getting a group of people steering the direction of Fifteen Trees.
 We kinda like having free reign.
-If a project or interesting event comes up, we want to be able to pursue it without having to call a meeting and ‘argue the toss’.
+If a project or interesting event comes up, we want to be able to pursue it without having to call a meeting in a fortnight’s time.

 Having said that … Fifteen Trees does financially support organizations such as – GetUp, ACF, Who Gives A Crap, Sea Shepherd, Rainforest Rescue, GreenPeace, The Climate Council, The Bob Brown Foundation and various community projects that come up on crowd funding platforms such as Pozible.